Renestl/markdown-previewer/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-User Stories:
-* User Story: I can type GitHub-flavored Markdown into a text area.
-* User Story: I can see a preview of the output of my markdown that is updated as I type.
-* Hint: You don't need to interpret Markdown yourself - you can import the Marked library for this: https://cdnjs.com/libraries/marked
-* Note: If you want to use the React JSX syntax, you need to enable 'Babel' as a preprocessor